missionpinball/mpf-docs/docs/events/mode_name_starting.md

 --8<-- "event.md"

-The mode called "name" is starting.
+The mode called (name) is starting.

 This is a queue event.
 The mode will not fully start until the queue is cleared.